OJB10/cs50_final_project/README.md

 ## CS50 Final Project Description

 This is a Flask and React-based project designed for managing user-created tickets and providing a streamlined interface for task management.
-The app is built with responsiveness and scalability in mind.
+The app is built with responsiveness, security, and scalability in mind, featuring robust user authentication and protected routes.

 ## Features

+### Authentication & Security
+- Secure user authentication system with session management
+- Protected routes requiring user authentication
+- Session-based cookie management for secure data transfer
+- Comprehensive CORS configuration for secure cross-origin requests
+- User registration and login functionality
+- Secure logout mechanism

 ### Backend Features
+- Modular route management using Flask Blueprints
+- Protected API endpoints with login_required decorator
 - User authentication with login and registration
 - Ticket management system for creating, editing, and viewing tickets
 - SQLite database for lightweight storage
 - RESTful API endpoints for frontend communication
-- CORS enabled for React and Flask integration
+- CORS enabled for secure React and Flask integration

 ### Frontend Features
+- Secure authentication integration with backend
+- Protected route management for authenticated users
 - Fully responsive grid system using Material-UI's Grid and Box components
 - Dynamic fetching and displaying of tickets via RESTful APIs
 - Centralized theme system for colours, typography, and responsiveness